Shiv-Singh3/SimpleMoneyTransfer/README.md

 Steps :
 1. Click on the API bar which you want to execute.

+2. Click Try it Out Button

-2. Provide required details like request body or query params.
+3. Provide required details like request body or query params.

-3. Click Execute
+4. Click Execute

+5. Response Will be captured below the execute button

 ##API Details